nagavallikanamepalli/app-news-detect/README.md

 - Install optional packages: `pip install newspaper3k requests beautifulsoup4`
 - Some websites block automated scraping - use manual paste instead

+**Issue: "404 model not found" error**
+- Update the google-generativeai library: `pip install --upgrade google-generativeai`
+- The app will automatically try multiple model versions to find one that works
+- Check that your API key is valid at [Google AI Studio](https://makersuite.google.com/app/apikey)

 **Issue: Analysis gives error**
 - Ensure your API key is valid and active
 - Check your internet connection
 - Verify you haven't exceeded API quotas
+- Try updating the library: `pip install --upgrade google-generativeai`

 ---